ellohez/book-manager-with-swagger-typescript-docker-aws-lab/activities/activity_1.md

 ## 🔎 Exercise 1.1 - Exploring the Code

-If you have previously created a JavaScript Express API then most of the files should look familiar.
+If you have previously created a TypeScript Express API then most of the files should look familiar.

 However, there is one new file to point out and that is the [Dockerfile](../Dockerfile).